chitinlink/chitinlink.github.io/minecraft/index.md

 Note also that the game is on Hard difficulty, with `keepInventory` off.

-We have the syncmatica mod on the server, meaning if you can share your litematica schematics with other players.
+We have the syncmatica mod on the server, meaning you can share your litematica schematics with other players.
 I highly recommend designing things in Creative mode before building them in Survival on the server.
 It makes your life much easier.

 </details>